Tommee Tippee Sustainability Review

 As with many companies in this sector, the most complex challenge sits in reducing overall emissions across manufacturing and supply chains.
 Public reporting indicates growing awareness and planning in this area.
 For consumers, the key is to look for continued disclosure of measurable progress over time, rather than broad environmental claims without clear evidence.

-Tommee Tippee Social Rating is above industry average
+Tommee Tippee Social Rating is in line with the industry average

 Social Sustainability Summary (Tommee Tippee)